Best Free Property Management Software for Small Landlords (2026) — 9 Tools Compared

 Recommended stack:

-- Primary: Avail or TurboTenant (free rent collection + screening)
+- Primary: Avail or TurboTenant (free rent collection + screening); or Innago (free, with automated late fees)

 - Late fees: RentLateFee.com calculator (state compliance)